Rebecca Protten: Early life

 Rebecca Freundlich Protten was born a slave in 1718 in Antigua on the Caribbean island of Antigua and Barbuda.
 The "Atlantic Creole" daughter of an African woman and a European, possibly a Dutchman, she was given the name "Shelly" by her master.
 As a child, at the age of six or seven, she was kidnapped from Antigua and sold into slavery on the island of Saint Thomas, US Virgin Islands which was then a Danish sugar colony in the West Indies.
 Shelly was converted to Christianity by her new Dutch Reformed master, baptised by a Roman Catholic priest and given the Christian name, Rebecca.
 Eventually, Rebecca Protten gained her freedom.
-Subsequently, she used her liberation from bondage to share the Gospel of Jesus Christ with other slaves, under the auspices of the Moravian Church of Germany, whose European missionaries taught her to how read and write.
+Subsequently, she used her liberation from bondage to share the Gospel of Jesus Christ with other enslaved people under the auspices of the Moravian Church of Germany, whose European missionaries taught her how to read and write.

 Work

 West Indies

-Rebecca partnered with Moravians in Saint Thomas and buoyed by religious fervor, together, they recruited and won hundreds and most likely, thousands of converts, especially among slaves.
-In a hostile environment of persecution from planters, and violence against slaves and missionaries, her direct method of itinerant evangelism was to trek "daily along rugged roads through the hills in the sultry evenings after the slaves had returned from the fields."
+Rebecca partnered with Moravians in Saint Thomas and, buoyed by religious fervor, proselytized and converted hundreds and, most likely, thousands of people, mainly the enslaved.
+In a hostile environment of persecution from enslavers and violence against enslaved people and missionaries, her direct method of itinerant evangelism was to trek "daily along rugged roads through the hills in the sultry evenings after the slaves had returned from the fields."
 The colonial authorities in Saint Thomas were generally opposed to the practice and spread of the Christian faith in the slave segments of society.
-Given the external circumstances, the Moravian missionaries permitted her to teach women in informal settings only, and prohibited public preaching.
-In this period, there were approximately 5000 slaves in the Danish West Indies.
+Given the external circumstances, the Moravian missionaries permitted her to teach women in informal settings only and prohibited public preaching.
+In this period, there were approximately 5000 enslaved people in the Danish West Indies.